RugvedKatole/SC627-Motion-planning/README.md

 # SC627-Motion Planning & Coordination of Autonomous Vehicles

 ## Pre-requisites
+In the Tutorial sections, we will cover the working of ROS1, and ROS2, simulations with Gazebo, and related hardware experiments.
+We will be using both Python and C++ as programming languages.
+If you are not familiar with programming it will be difficult to get through, doing a basic course on Python and C++ might help.
+Check out this fast track courses for [Python](https://www.interviewbit.com/courses_v2/fast-track-python) and [C++](https://www.interviewbit.com/courses_v2/fast-track-cpp)
 ### Install Ubuntu 20.04
 Throughout the course, we will be working on Ubuntu Linux 20.04 LTS.
 If you are not running Ubuntu already, I would recommend installing it before the class.